(347 ca – 420)

 St Jerome was born in Stridon, Bosnia.
 He was not baptised until his mid-twenties when he was in Rome.

 St Jerome travelled to many cities and studied multiple subjects and languages under the guidance of learned teachers.
-His travels included, following the journey of Jesus during His ministry.
+His travels included following in the footsteps of Jesus during His ministry.

 St Jerome spent five years living a life of prayer and penance in the desert of Chalcis.